-The Trustee toolkit – the information provided in modules, tutorials and other learning resources on this website are provided solely as an educational tool.
+The education portals – the information provided in modules, tutorials and other learning resources on this website are provided solely as an educational tool.

 Whilst every effort is made by the regulator (and its authorised subcontractors) to keep secure information submitted to you, you accept the risk that data transmitted electronically via this website or otherwise may be intercepted before reaching its intended destination or accessed by unauthorised third parties and may be exploited unlawfully by such parties.

 We are not liable for any harm, loss or damage, howsoever caused, occasioned to you from using these services.